dc-js/dc.js/wiki.md

 Concrete line/area chart implementation.

 #### dc.lineChart(parent[, chartGroup])
-Create a line chart instance and attache it to the given parent element.
+Create a line chart instance and attach it to the given parent element.

 Parameters:
 * parent : string|compositeChart - any valid d3 single selector representing typically a dom block element such